sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_linux_kernel_modules.md

 ## Types of modules

-- In-source tree: mdoules presen tin the linux kernel source code
+- In-source tree: modules present in the linux kernel source code
-- Out-of-tree: modules not present in lthe linux kernel s
+- Out-of-tree: modules not present in the linux kernel

 All modules start out as "out-of-tree" developments, that can be compiled using the condtex of a source-tree.